upkie/upkie/README.md

 ## Getting started

-The code of Upkie is organized into *spines*, which communicate with the simulator or actuators using [Vulp](https://github.com/tasts-robots/vulp), and *agents*, the programs that implement robot behaviors.
-In the example above we ran the wheel balancer.
-We could also start the Bullet spine independently, and let it run waiting for agents to connect:
+The code of Upkie is organized into *spines*, which communicate with the simulation or mjbots actuators, and *agents*, the programs that implement robot behaviors (check out [this introduction](https://github.com/tasts-robots/vulp#readme) for more details on agents and spines).
+In the example above we ran an agent called "wheel balancer".
+We could also start the simulation spine independently, and let it run waiting for agents to connect:

 ```console
 $ ./start_simulation.sh